thecointech/thecoin/docs/deployment.md

 ## System setup require prior to deployment

+Our system is built to be deployed on Google App Engine (GAE).
+The services are deployed as standard environment on GAE, and the websites are deployed to Firebase Hosting.

 Each deployment app (rates/broker/site/nft) needs a GAE configuration for each environment (test/beta|prod).
 The GAE configuration is used to set the deployment target for all the apps, deploying at the same time.
 See https://medium.com/google-cloud/how-to-use-multiple-accounts-with-gcloud-848fdb53a39a for how to create new configs.

 #### Caveate BETA|PROD: